 Does UT Southwestern own every invention I create?

-UT Southwestern employment responsibilities, we recommend disclosure of any such invention to the UT Southwestern Office for Technology Development.
-If it is determined that the Board does not own the invention, documentation confirming this conclusion will be provided upon request.
+UT Southwestern employment responsibilities, we recommend disclosure of any such invention to the Office for Technology Development for review and clearance.
+If the OTD determines that the Board does not own the invention, the Office will provide documentation confirming this conclusion.

-The Board owns the rights to inventions created under non-federal grants issued to UT Southwestern unless the granting organization specifically retains ownership of inventions via the grant agreement.
+The Board owns inventions created under federal grants issued to UT Southwestern.
+Additionally, the US government also has certain rights to inventions created under federal grants.
+The Board owns inventions created under non-federal grants issued to UT Southwestern unless the granting organization specifically retains ownership of inventions via the grant agreement.

 How are “employment duties” defined?